-In partnership with the Vancouver Foundation and Bowen Island Municipality, the Bowen Island Community Foundation launched the Neighbourhood Small Grants (NSG) Program on February 11, 2020.
+In partnership with the Vancouver Foundation and Bowen Island Municipality, the Bowen Island Community Foundation launched the Neighbourhood Small Grants (NSG) Program in February 2020.
 The NSG Program provides grants of up to $500 for individuals with ideas to help connect and engage residents in their neighbourhood.
 The goal of NSG is to build connections between neighbours, stimulate creativity, encourage local solutions, and engage people from all backgrounds and circumstances in the life of their community.

 - Projects can ONLY be carried out by individuals and/or family members from the same household.

-- All project leaders are expected to submit a short story with photos and videos as soon as their project is done so we can share them on social media channels to inspire others.
+- All project leaders are required to submit a short story with photos and videos as soon as their project is done so we can share them on social media channels to inspire others.

 You can see the answers to more questions about R-NSG and frequently asked questions at Eligibility & FAQ.

 Apply in Spring 2021 online through the Vancouver Foundation portal.